palewire/first-python-notebook/docs/src/columns.md

 ## Pop quiz

 Before we move on to the next chapter, here's a challenge.
 See if you can answer a few more questions a journalist might ask about our dataset.
 All four of the questions below can be answered using only tricks we've covered thus far.
-See if you can do it.

 1. What was the total number of fatalities?
 2. Which helicopter maker had the most accidents?